getcarlos22/qa-auto-test/README.md

 - Configurations for different environments are set in the `test/resources/serenity.conf` file.
 - Added a debug mode param for each test environment to provide more context/information on console while building tests or running them using IDE (intellij).
 - Default and Dev environments are enabled with isDebug=true in serenty.conf however staging environment is disabled for debugging.
+- Tests are run on GitLab CI using a docker image  (maven:3.8.1-jdk-11) on shared runner (gitlab-org-docker)
+- Tests can run on local docker setup without any other required dependencies by running the script run_tests.sh.

 ### The project directory structure